armsd/aRMSD/README.md

 Contrasting to said original branch, *this* fork develops `aRMSD` under Linux (Debian 10 / Buster, currently testing / Sid), since it was used side-by-side with other programs already deployed successfully in Linux.
-Changes made within this fork, however, should work equally in other operating systems.
+Specific to Linux: I liked to have a Python script resolving the dependencies of `aRMSD` instead of a somewhat manual download, and installation anticipated for Windows.
+Other than this, changes made within this fork, however, should work equally in other operating systems.

 # What may aRMSD do for you &#x2013; an appetizer